🗺️ MyFavsMap

 Can I export my Google Maps favourites for free?

 Yes.
-Google Takeout is completely free and lets you download all your saved places.
+Google Takeout is completely free and lets you download all your saved places, with no limit on how many.

 What format are the places exported in?

-Takeout provides GeoJSON and CSV files — open formats readable by most mapping tools.
+Your saved lists come as CSV files (one per list) and your starred places as GeoJSON — open formats readable by most mapping tools.

 How do I see all my favourites on a single map?

-Import the exported file (or paste a list link) into MyFavsMap to display all your places on one interactive map, for free.
+Import the exported file (or paste a list link) into MyFavsMap to display all your places on one interactive map, sorted by category, for free.

 Build your own travel map